GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I’ve got this need to program.
-I wake up in the morning with sentences of a literate program.
-Before breakfast — I’m sure poets must feel this — I have to go to the computer and write this paragraph and then I can eat and I’m happy.
+> ### What a computer is to me is it's the most remarkable tool that we have ever come up with.
+It's the equivalent of a bicycle for our minds.
 >
-> ~ *Donald Knuth*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts